NVComputing/nvcomputingsite/resources/acsl/notation.md

 For pre-fix, you would first scan the expression for any operators that are followed by 2 operands, simplify those, and continue to cycle over the expression to simplify further and further.
+If there are two or more different operators that are each followed by two operands, perform the leftmost operation first.
 Here's an example:

 0. `$\uparrow - * 3 7 / 6 2 2$`
 1. `$\uparrow - 21 / 6 2 2$`